umbraco/UmbracoDocs/Umbraco-Cloud/Deployment/Deploying-Deletions/index.md

 Let's say you've deleted a Document Type on your Development environment, and now you want to deploy this deletion to the Live environment, along with some other changes you've made.

-Before you deploy the changes, the Development environment will show that the following changes are ready to be deploy:
+Before you deploy the changes, the Development environment will show that the following changes are ready to be deployed:

 ![Changes ready for deployment](images/deletions-of-doctype.png)